-The University of Michigan's C.S.
-Mott Children's Hospital is the largest, most experienced pediatric marrow transplant program in the state of Michigan, with recognized expertise in both established transplant techniques and innovative research initiatives.
+University of Michigan Health C.S.
+Mott Children's Hospital is the largest pediatric blood and marrow transplant (BMT) program in the state of Michigan, with recognized expertise in established transplant techniques and innovative research initiatives.

 Blood and marrow transplant can be an effective treatment option for a number of blood disorders and cancers, including:

 - Bone marrow failure syndromes

 - Lymphoproliferative diseases